Popeye the Sailor (film)

+As the cartoon was released in 1933, Popeye's cartoon debut will be in the public domain in 2029.

 Summary

 The cartoon begins with stock film footage of newspapers rolling off a printing press.
 The front page of one of the newspapers appears, with a headline declaring that Popeye has become a movie star.
 The camera zooms in on the illustration of Popeye, which then comes to life, as Popeye (voiced by Billy Costello) sings about his amazing prowess in his signature song "I'm Popeye the Sailor Man".

-On land with his nemesis Bluto (voiced by William Pennell), the two sailors vie for the affections of Olive Oyl (voiced by Bonnie Poe).
-Popeye takes Olive Oyl to a carnival and pays the peacock 10¢ and Bluto blows off all of the peacock's feathers.
-They play two games, the high striker and African dodger, with Popeye "winning" both times and then they watch Betty Boop doing the hula.
-Popeye jumps up on stage, wraps the bearded lady's beard around his waist for a grass skirt, and dances with Betty, mimicking her movements.
+Popeye's girlfriend Olive Oyl (voiced by Bonnie Poe) arrives at the docks and waits for Popeye.
+Olive beats 2 animal sailors (a dog sailor and a pig sailor), after Olive declines to go out with either of them.
+When Popeye's nemesis Bluto (voiced by William Pennell) convinces Olive to go out with him, Olive declines and tries to attack Bluto, but to no avail.
+When Popeye eventually gets off the ship and goes on a date with Olive, Bluto decides to follow them.
+Popeye takes Olive to a carnival and pays the peacock 10¢ but Bluto blows off all of the peacock's feathers.
+They play two games, the high striker and African dodger, with Popeye "winning" both times and then they watch Betty Boop (also voiced by Bonnie Poe) doing the hula.
+Popeye jumps up on stage, wraps the bearded lady's beard around his waist for a grass skirt and dances with Betty, mimicking her movements.
 He is then bit by a snake, but then tranquilizes it with his pipe.

 Bluto then abducts Olive Oyl and ties her to a railroad track, using the track itself as "ropes", in order to cause a train wreck to kill Olive, where a train is approaching.
-Popeye fights Bluto, but initially loses, but then eats spinach and then punches Bluto, causing him to get trapped in a nailed coffin.
+Popeye fights Bluto and initially loses, but then eats spinach and then punches Bluto, causing him to get trapped in a nailed coffin.
 He then punches the approaching engine and its baggage car and coaches in the "face", and wrecks the whole train in a crushing halt and sparing Olive's life, because of the can of spinach he ate.